-Solid and pseudopapillary tumor of the pancreas (SPT) is a rare low grade malignant tumor predominantly occurring in young females.
-They are characterized by varying amounts of solid areas (upper left), discohesive pseudopapillary structures (lower right), and frequently show hemorrhagic-cystic changes.
 Approximately 15% of patients with SPT develop metastatic disease, mostly involving the liver or peritoneum.
-Good prognosis is expected after surgical resection of the tumor.
+The prognosis is good in most cases after surgical resection of the tumor.
 Even in the presence of disseminated disease, there is an overall 5-year survival of 97%.